nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a task to your task list. <br>

 > Type your [parameters](#parameter) in their respective orders as shown in the examples below. <br>
-E.g. If you are adding a task with 2 parameters as in bulleted point 3 (i.e. `add <task>; <due date and time>`), do make sure that you indicate `<task>` before `<due date and time>`, not the other way round!
+E.g. If you are adding a task with a deadline as in `add <task>; <due date and time>`, do make sure that you indicate `<task>` before `<due date and time>`, not the other way round!

-**Add a _floating_ task: **
+#### Add a _floating_ task:

-A floating task is a task that does not have any specific times.
-You are not sure when you are going to do it, nor are you sure when exactly it is due.
-Here are some situations in which we can encounter floating tasks: <br>
+A floating task is a task that _does not have any specific times_.
+You are probably not sure when you are going to do it, nor are you sure when exactly it is due. <br>

+Here are some examples of floating tasks: <br>

-(This list is not exhaustive!)
+> This list is not exhaustive!

-* Hobby-related activities or long-term goals (e.g. learn to bake)
+* **Hobby-related activities or long-term goals**

-  > You just want to record these tasks somewhere so that you can get to them when you are free someday.
+  > You just want to record these tasks somewhere so that you can get to them when you are free someday. <br>
+  **E.g. Learn to bake**

-* New tasks which cannot be performed _yet_ (e.g. schedule meet-up with Jamie)
+* **New tasks which cannot be performed _yet_**

   > You want to perform these tasks but you cannot do them yet. <br>
+  **E.g. Schedule meet-up with Jamie** <br>
-  For example, your friend Jamie might be overseas and uncontactable for now, so you will have to wait for her to return to the country in order to schedule the meet-up.
+  Your friend Jamie might be overseas and uncontactable for now, so you will have to wait for her to return to the country in order to schedule the meet-up.

- * New tasks which do not have a confirmed deadline (e.g. watch La La Land in the theatres)
+ * **New tasks which do not have a confirmed deadline**

    > It is too early to know when you have to perform these tasks by. <br>
+   E.g. Watch La La Land in the theatres <br>
-   For example, you might not know when the movie "La La Land" will stop showing in the cinemas because it seems to be very popular and hence, many theatres might offer showtimes for it for an extended period of time.
+   For example, you might not know when the movie "La La Land" will stop showing in the cinemas.
+This is because it seems to be very popular and hence, many theatres might offer showtimes for it for an extended period of time.

-So, how do you deal with floating tasks?
+So, how do you add floating tasks?
 Just type in the following command:

 > `add <task>`

 That's it!

-**Add a task with a _deadline_: **
+#### Add a task with a _deadline_:

 For such tasks, type in: